 In January 2025, investment firms KKR & Co. and PSP Investments agreed on the acquisition of a 19.9% minority stake in American Electric Power's transmission businesses operating in the states of Ohio, Indiana, and Michigan for $2.82 billion.
 This strategic alliance will enable American Electric Power Company to provide reliable service while meeting the increasing demand for electricity in the regions.

-The acquisition deal officially closed on June 5, 2025, marking the end of the deal as announced earlier.
-The acquisition deal will enable American Electric Power to meet the regions' demand for electricity and thus enable it to go ahead with its $54 billion capital plan for 2025-2029, including transmission, distribution, and generation projects, and also enable it to offset $5.35 billion of its equity financing costs.
+The acquisition deal officially closed on June 5, 2025.
+The deal enables American Electric Power to meet regional electricity demand and to fund its $54 billion 2025-2029 capital plan covering transmission, distribution, and generation projects, while also offsetting $5.35 billion of its equity financing costs.

 8. Sanofi acquisition of Dren Bio’s DR-0201